Master’s Thesis Guidelines for Music and Technology

 The examiners ensure a rigorous and fair evaluation process, assessing both the academic and artistic merits of the master’s thesis.
 In doing so, they contribute to the academic integrity and artistic excellence of the master’s program.

-Based on their evaluation, examiners must make a clear proposal for either accepting or rejecting the project (pass/fail).
-This decision should be well-supported by their assessment and feedback, ensuring that it reflects the quality and rigor of the work submitted.
+- Proposal for acceptance or rejection: Based on their evaluation, examiners must make a clear proposal for either accepting or rejecting the project (pass/fail).
+This decision should be well-supported by their assessment and feedback, ensuring that it reflects the quality of the work submitted.

-The Supervisors Peer Support Team plays a focal task in providing faculty support for supervisors.
-The team is comprised of faculty members who convene regularly with supervisors to assess progress and address any issues pertaining to the master’s projects.
+The peer support team for supervisors plays a focal role[MS1] in providing faculty support.
+This team consists of faculty members who meet regularly with supervisors to review the progress of master’s projects and address any issues or challenges that arise during the supervision process.

 The function of the team is to facilitate a collaborative environment in which supervisors can share experiences, discuss challenges, and seek advice on how to effectively guide their students.

 The team’s regular meetings ensure that supervisors receive timely support and feedback, enabling them to enhance their mentoring strategies and address any emerging problems in the supervision process.
-This ongoing support contributes to the overall quality and consistency of guidance provided to master’s students, ensuring that projects remain on track and meet the program’s high academic standards.
+This ongoing support contributes to the overall quality and consistency of guidance provided to master’s students, ensuring that projects remain on track.

-In the context of the master’s thesis, the study coordinator plays a vital role, offering indispensable administrative and advisory assistance.
+In the master’s thesis process, the study coordinator provides essential administrative and advisory support.

-They are responsible for engaging in discussions with students regarding their Personal Study Plans (HOPS), offering guidance and reflecting on effective time management to ensure timely progression through the program.
-Additionally, the Study Coordinator is tasked with reminding students of critical dates throughout the thesis process and leading up to graduation, safeguarding that all necessary deadlines are met.
+They are responsible for engaging in discussions with students regarding their Personal Study Plans (PSP, or HOPS in Finnish), offering guidance and reflecting on effective time management to ensure timely progression through the program.
+Additionally, the study coordinator is tasked with reminding students of critical dates throughout the thesis process and leading up to graduation, safeguarding that all necessary deadlines are met.

 The coordinator also facilitates the logistical aspects of the thesis process by handling contracts for supervisors, external experts, and examiners, thus ensuring that all involved parties are formally engaged and that the procedural requirements of the program are upheld.
 This support helps maintain a structured and efficient thesis process, contributing to the successful completion of the master’s projects.

-The Head of the Study Program also considers specific requests from both students and supervisors regarding the thesis project process and chairs the Supervisors Peer Support Team, helping to ensure that all aspects of the process are managed effectively and run smoothly.
+The head of the study program also considers specific requests from both students and supervisors regarding the thesis project process and chairs the peer support team for supervisors, helping to ensure that all aspects of the process are managed effectively and run smoothly.

 Feedback is an integral component of the master’s thesis process, ensuring continuous improvement and alignment with academic standards.
 The feedback mechanism spans all stages of the thesis process, including requests for adjustments, evaluations of specific project components, and assessments of final outcomes.
 All parties involved in the process are encouraged to provide feedback to each other on expectations, goals, and needs, maintaining a respectful and collegial atmosphere.